-There are many social work practitioners licensed within the State that meet our admission requirements.
-For example, the Maryland Board of Social Work Examiners currently reports 11,241 LCSW-C social workers licensed in Maryland.
-In addition, there are at least 5,579 LMSW's licensed within Maryland, who within 1-2 years will be eligible for the LCSW-C and thus meet an essential admission requirement for the DSW.
+In response to these needs, DSW programs are growing in number nationally.
+Our proposed three-year, in-person, 60-credit DSW program will help to meet this growing need in Maryland by training advanced practitioners.
+There are many social work practitioners licensed within the State that show an interest in pursuing this degree and meet our admission requirements.
+For example, the Maryland Board of Social Work Examiners currently reports 11,241 LCSW-C social workers licensed in Maryland with an additional 5,579 LMSW's licensed within Maryland, who within 1-2 years will be eligible for the LCSW-C and thus meet an essential admission requirement for the DSW.

 In addition, UMB's SSW alumni association has over 11,000 members, most at the LCSW-C level.
-Our MSW program alone graduates over 350 MSW students each year, which makes us one of the largest schools of social work in the nation.
+Our MSW program graduates over 350 MSW students each year, which makes us one of the largest schools of social work in the nation.
 Our graduates are active in continuing education and postgraduate education experiences at the SSW.
 We anticipate that many of them will apply for the DSW.